0xEvsky/Godot-Framitor/README.md

 - Adding new attacks requires custom logic for active frames
 - Editing animations can break frame-dependent logic

-**Framitor solves this problem** by letting you visually manage active frames, hitboxes, and attack effects in the Godot editor — no extra code needed for each frame.
+**Framitor solves this problem** by letting you visually manage active frames, hitboxes, and attack effects in the Godot editor so no extra code needed for each frame.

 ## Installation